 Family and Child Neuroscience Laboratory

+Summer Newsletter

-Summer Newsletter July 2017
+July 2017

-We hope you and your family are having a wonderful summer!
+UNIVERSITY OF DENVER Family and Child Neuroscience Lab 303-871-3096 We hope you and your family are having a wonderful summer!
 In this newsletter, we are excited to introduce our upcoming study (The RISE Project), provide research updates from the lab, introduce new lab members, and provide some fun ideas for family activities in the coming summer months!

-In this issue:
+In this issue :

-- 1. Greetings,
+- 1. Greetings, RISE study introduction

-RISE study

-introduction

 - 2. Lab Research Updates

 - 3. Free Summer Events

 - 4. Fun Family Activities

 - 5. Meet our Newest Lab Members!

+- Join us for our new

+our new study!